Level/abstract-level/README.md

 Queue a `put` operation on this batch.
 This may throw if `key` or `value` is invalid.
 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode the `key`.
+- `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
-- `valueEncoding` (string or object): custom value encoding for this operation, used to encode the `value`.
+- `valueEncoding`: custom value encoding for this operation, used to encode the `value`.

 #### `chainedBatch.del(key[, options])`

 Queue a `del` operation on this batch.
 This may throw if `key` is invalid.
 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode the `key`.
+- `keyEncoding`: custom key encoding for this operation, used to encode the `key`.

 #### `chainedBatch.clear()`